thoughtworksarts/thoughtworksarts.github.io/app/_posts/2017-05-15-why-we-are-investigating-biases-artificial-intelligence.markdown

 Thoughtworks Arts has an [open call out now](https://thoughtworksarts.io/open-call/2017-implications-of-ai/) for artists and technologists investigating the implications of Artificial Intelligence for society today.

 {% include image file='message.jpg'
-   caption='Image by [Roger Marks](https://www.flickr.com/photos/rpmarks/32144425053/)' %}
+   alt='A man walks by a wall patterned with lots of tiny black dots' caption='Image by [Roger Marks](https://www.flickr.com/photos/rpmarks/32144425053/)' %}

 AI has incredible potential to automate all kinds of decision-making, and revolutionize industries.
 However, because of the way in which AI systems are trained, they can also automate and amplify human biases in ways their designers do not intend.